kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. The length of the vessel increases

 #### Answer: B. The diameter of the vessel decreases - *FALSE* = A. The velocity of blood within the vessel increases - TRUE
-- The resistance to sliding flow between fluid layers can lead to irregular flow known as turbulence.
-The amount of turbulence in a fluid depends on the velocity and general characteristics of the fluid.
-If the layers of a fluid slide easily over each other, the fluid is said to exhibit laminar flow and has little turbulence.
-If the velocity is high enough, the local flow of the fluid may include circular currents that impede the sliding of the layers of the fluid.
-Reynold’s number is a quantity that serves as an indicator for the type of flow that a fluid will exhibit.
-This number, NR, depends on the viscosity η, the density ρ, the velocity v and the diameter D of the tube:
+- Reynold's Number, Nr = (ρ x v x D) / µ, where
+	- ρ = density
+	- v = velocity
+	- D = diameter
+	- µ = viscosity

+##### Notes
+- Resistance to sliding flow between fluid layers can lead to irregular flow known as turbulence
+	- Amount of turbulence in a fluid depends on velocity and general characteristics of fluid
+- If layers of a fluid slide easily over each other
+	- Fluid is said to exhibit laminar flow = *little turbulence*
+- *Reynold's number* serves as an indicator for the type of flow that a fluid will exhibit
+	- NR, depends on density ρ, velocity v, diameter D and viscosity η
-- Nr = (rho x v x D) / n
+		- Nr = (rho x v x D) / η
-- Increasing the length of the vessel may indirectly decrease the likelihood of turbulence
+- **NOTE** &uarr; length of vessel may indirectly &darr; likelihood of turbulence
-	- By increasing vascular resistance and thus decreasing blood velocity
+	- By &uarr; vascular resistance and &darr; blood velocity

 ### Q2.25
 The affinity of haemoglobin for oxygen will _increase_ if: